HEFTIEProject/zarr-benchmarks/docs/index.md

 arrays.

 [Zarr](https://zarr.dev/) is a specification for storing array data.
-When creating a Zarr dataset there are several confugration options you can set, which all have an impact on data compression, read times, and write times.
+When creating a Zarr dataset there are several configuration options you can set, which all have an impact on data compression, read times, and write times.
 This project provides guidance on how array creation options affect data size and read/write performance.